-- a) the Intergovernmental Oceanographic Commission (IOC) Global Oceanographic Data Archaeology and Rescue (GODAR) project (Levitus et al., 2005); - b) the IOC World Ocean Database project (WOD); - c) the IOC Global Temperature Salinity Profile project (GTSPP) (IOC, 1998).
+- a) the Integovernmental Oceanographic Commission (IOC) Global Oceanographic Data Archaeology and Rescue (GODAR) project (Levitus et al., 2005); - b) the IOC World Ocean Database project (WOD); - c) the IOC Global Temperature Salinity Profile project (GTSPP) (IOC, 1998).

-The temperature data used in the WOA09 have been analyzed in a consistent, objective manner on a one-degree latitude-longitude grid at standard depth levels from the surface to a maximum depth of 5500 m.
-The procedures for "all-data" climatologies are identical to those used in the World Ocean Atlas 2005 (WOA05) series (Locarnini et al., 2006; Antonov et al., 2006; Garcia et al., 2006 a, b), World Ocean Atlas 2001 (WOA01) series (Stephens et al., 2002; Boyer et al., 2002; Locarnini et al., 2002; Conkright et al., 2002), and World Ocean Atlas 1998 (WOA98) series (Antonov et al., 1998 a, b, c; Boyer et al., 1998 a, b, c; Conkright et al., 1998 a, b, c; O'Brien et al., 1998 a, b, c).
+The temperature data used in the WOA13 have been analyzed in a consistent, objective manner on one-degree and quarter-degree latitude-longitude grids at standard depth levels from the surface to a maximum depth of 5500m.
+The procedures for "all-data" climatologies are identical to those used in the World Ocean Atlas 2009 (WOA09) series (Locarnini et al., 2010; Antonov et al., 2010; Garcia et al., 2010 a, b), World Atlas 2005 (WOA05) Ocean series (Locarnini et al., 2006; Antonov et al., 2006: Garcia et al., 2006 a, b), World Ocean Atlas 2001 (WOA01) (Stephens et al., 2002; Boyer et al., 2002; Locarnini et al., 2002; Conkright et al., 2002), and World Ocean Atlas 1998 (WOA98) series (Antonov et al., 1998 a, b, c; Boyer et al., 1998 a, b, c; Conkright et al., 1998 a, b, c; O'Brien et al., 1998 a, b, c).
 Slightly different procedures were followed in earlier analyses (Levitus, 1982; World Ocean Atlas 1994 series [WOA94, Levitus et al., 1994; Levitus and Boyer, 1994 a, b; Conkright et al., 1994]).
-This analysis differs from WOA05 by presenting the monthly climatological fields that are the average of five "decadal" climatologies.
+Present analysis differs from WOA09 by increasing the number of standard levels used from 33 to 102, increasing the resolution with depth.

-Objective analyses shown in this atlas are limited by the nature of the temperature data base (data are non-uniform in both space and time), characteristics of the objective analysis techniques, and the grid used.
-These limitations and characteristics are discussed below.

-Since the publication of WOA05, substantial amounts of additional historical temperature data have become available.
+Objective analyses shown in this atlas are limited by the nature of the temperature database (data are non-uniform in both space and time), characteristics of the objective analysis techniques, and the grid used.
+The primary limitation of the analysis is data coverage in space and time.
+Since the publication of WOA09, substantial amounts of additional historical temperature data have become available.
 However, even with these additional data, we are still hampered in a number of ways by a lack of data.
 In some areas, quality control is made difficult by the limited number of data collected in these areas.
 Data may exist in an area for only one season, thus precluding any representative annual analysis.
 In some areas there may be a reasonable spatial distribution of data points on which to base an analysis, but there may be only a few (perhaps only one) data values in each one-degree latitude-longitude square.

 This atlas is divided into sections.
 We begin by describing the data sources and data distribution (Section 2).
 Then we describe the general data processing procedures (Section 3), the results (Section 4), summary (Section 5), and future work (Section 6).
-After the references (Section 7), the appendices of this atlas (Section 8) include descriptions and examples of the stabilization of the temperature and salinity climatologies, and global horizontal maps for temperature at selected standard depth levels.
+After the references (Section 7), the appendices of this atlas (Section 8) include descriptions and examples of the stabilization of the temperature and salinity climatologies.
+Global horizontal maps for temperature at each individual depth levels for each time period are available online.